 Whether you have a specific illness, an acute or chronic condition, or you just feel generally below par, nutritional therapy can help to improve your health and enjoyment of life.
 Good health is the feeling of abundant energy and the ability to cope well with the physical, mental and emotional demands made upon us.
 Attaining this level of health can be hard in the stressed fuelled modern world that we live in but you can get detailed and personalised advice in the form of a personal nutrition plan to help you get back on track.

-Andrea helps clients with a variety of health conditions including:
+Andrea has a special interest in cancer, fatigue illnesses such as long Covid and menopause but helps clients with a variety of other health conditions including:

 - Anxiety and stress